k9mail/k9mail.app/_documentation/development/rfcs.md

 K-9 aims to follow internet standards wherever practical.
 Our support for existing and proposed internet standards is continually evolving.

-In this section we cover the areas of internet standardisation that are relevant and how it affects K-9's behaviour.
+In this section we cover the areas of internet standardization that are relevant and how it affects K-9's behaviour.

 ### Email addresses